ardent-development/Clicker/README.txt

            any kind of number (positive, negative, complex, etc.), or a matrix/list.
     - `op`: A string containing any function of `x`.
-             ~ Other variables may be included in the function, as long as they are defined beforehand (in most cases).
+             ~ Other variables may be included in the function.
+If they are not defined beforehand, they will be treated as algebraic expressions just as they would on the Home Screen.
-             ~ Unfortunately it is not possible to chain commands using the `:` character.
+             ~ You can chain commands using the `:` character!
+You can issue almost any sequence of regular BASIC commands before including your equation.
+The only requirements are that the last command in the string must be the recursive function, and it must not end with a store (->) operation.
     - `calclist`: A string containing the name of the list that the calculation history should be stored to upon exit.
                    ~ If set to 0 or an empty string (`""`), only the last result